What are the Dark Green Rings Growing in My Lawn?

 The occurrence of these rings is associated with folklore and superstition in nearly every culture where the rings occur.
 It is the Celtic folklore of the ring that tells tales of fairies dancing – in a circle of course – where we derive the name “Fairy Rings”.

-Fairy Rings are a community of fungi that are beneficial - they break down organic matter (recycle) into nutrients for the turf.
-The dark green circle is from an area of nutrient rich soil .
-The community of fungi usually start from a single point, usually a piece of nutrient rich organic matter buried in the soil.
-Then the community of fungi radiate outward in a uniform growth rate to form an expanding circle.
-The rings will continue to grow until the run into a physical barrier.
+Fairy Rings are a community of fungi that are beneficial - they break down organic matter (composting) into nutrients for the turf.
+The community of fungi usually starts from a single point, usually a piece of nutrient-rich organic matter buried in the soil.
+Then the community of fungi radiates outward in a uniform growth rate to form an expanding circle.
+The rings will continue to grow until they run into a physical barrier.
 One fairy ring in France is nearly ½ mile in diameter.

-The rings are part of God’s creation and master plan.
-The fungi are recyclers, deriving food from organic matter and recycling dead roots, plant leaves, etc. into usable nutrients for the fungi and higher plant forms.
 Most of the calls I receive about Fairy Rings are from customers complaining of large white mushrooms or green circles in the lawn.
-In Pinellas County the fairy rings are a cosmetic problem and rarely cause permanent damage a lawn.
+In Pinellas County, the fairy rings are a cosmetic problem and rarely cause permanent damage to a lawn.

 - Frequent mowing maintaining a canopy height of 4” or above.